Types of Loans

 • Features:

-• Most fixed rates limit additional repayment options and do not allow for offset.
+• Most fixed rates limit additional repayment options

 • An interest-only home loan is one where you only repay the interest on the amount you borrowed for a set period of time (normally a maximum of 5 years).
 You don't have to repay the principal loan amount during that period.